 4.4 Summary Quick Facts

-The Lincoln Trail ADD is composed of eight counties: Breckinridge, Grayson, Hardin, Larue, Marion, Meade, Nelson, Washington.
+The Lincoln Trail ADD is composed of eight counties: Breckinridge, Grayson, Hardin, LaRue, Marion, Meade, Nelson, Washington.
 In 2010, LTADD comprised 6.2% of the state's population.
+In 2020 that number has remained nearly identical at 6.21%.